-Berry Gordy lives the American dream!
+Berry Gordy lived the American dream!

 Berry Gordy is the man behind the famed record label Motown, possibly the biggest contributor to American and worldwide popular culture ever.

 Gordy became obsessed with songwriting already at the age of 7.
-This focus on the song, the tune, what people sang and danced along to, was to become the secret behind his unrivaled success.
+This focus on the song, the tune, and what people sang and danced along to, was to become the secret behind his unrivaled success.

 During the 50s, Berry struggled as he joined the army, worked in a car production plant, as well as owned and lost a jazz record shop to the new emerging R&B genre.

 A determined Berry learned from his mistakes and had the vision to take the formula of the car plant and apply it to creating hits in his hit factory.

 He knew songwriters made money and that the right records, with popular tunes, sold.
 In 1959 he created an R&B record company with the vision of a house band, a studio, different singers, and a record label all operating in the same house, just like a car production line.